-I also want to mention the larger than life canvas of the bull by Paulus Potter.
+I also want to mention the larger-than-life canvas of the bull by Paulus Potter.
 This one does make an impression.
-As you round the corner to the hall, you look over your shoulder and you see this larger than life painting of a bull in the country side.
+As you round the corner to the hall, you look over your shoulder and you see this larger-than-life painting of a bull in the countryside.

-Museum of Science, Boston, MA.
+Best Museums around the World: Museum of Science – Boston, MA.

-Katie – The Budget Backpack
+by Katie – The Budget Backpack

 My favorite museum is the Museum of Science in Boston, MA.
 This place is magical.
 It’s so fun and interactive, and there is such a wide variety of exhibits that you’re sure to be engaged for the whole day.
-The museum feels geared towards children, and maybe it is, but the wonderful atmosphere and knowledgeable staff and volunteers really enhance the whole experience even for solo adult travelers.
+The museum feels geared towards children, and maybe it is, but the wonderful atmosphere and knowledgeable staff and volunteers enhance the whole experience even for solo adult travelers.
 This is my secret spot to bring dates to see if we’re compatible: if you can’t have fun here, you’re a little too vanilla for me!

 Another fantastic thing about the MoS is that it is very accessible for non-native English speakers.
 The language they use to describe the exhibits is clear and easy to understand.
-If you’re visiting Boston, the MoS is a great place to keep in your back pocket for a rainy day or if you’ve already take n care of all your must-sees!
+If you’re visiting Boston, the MoS is a great place to keep in your back pocket for a rainy day or if you’ve already taken care of all your must-sees!

-Museum of Science and Industry, Chicago, IL
+Best Museums around the World: Museum of Science and Industry – Chicago, IL

-Jennifer – Jen There Done That
+by Jennifer – Jen There Done That

-Carol – Wayfaring Views
+by Carol – Wayfaring Views

 I had one of those transcendent experiences at the Art Institute while in the Vincent Van Gogh room.
 I stood there taking in the paintings while listening to Jim Croce’s “Starry Starry Night” through my earbuds.
 Croce’s evocative lyrics about Van Gogh’s struggles with sanity pulled me into the paintings and gave me a deeper appreciation for the works and Van Gogh himself.

-Sandra – Tourlina.com
+by Sandra – Tourlina.com

 I especially love arriving there at the opening at 9.30 am and going directly to the upper floor, where the impressionists are located.
 As most visitors are first-time visitors and start with the ground floor, the area for the impressionists is at that time calm and not crowded.
-If you’re lucky you can find there artists preparing replicas of the paintings.
-You can find there many well-known paintings of Monet, Manet, Cézanne and some more.
+If you’re lucky you can find their artists preparing replicas of the paintings.
+You can find there many well-known paintings by Monet, Manet, Cézanne and some more.

-Susanna – Wandering Chocobo
+by Susanna – Wandering Chocobo

 The rotating and new exhibits are always fresh and relevant so every time you go is a new adventure.

-It’s a great place for the whole family with theaters showing laser shows set to Pink Floyd and Nirvana for the adults to children’s play centers for very young ages.
+It’s a great place for the whole family with theaters showing laser shows set to Pink Floyd and Nirvana for adults to children’s play centers for very young ages.
 A lot of reviews say the center focuses on children, but as I was staring through my pair of thick plastic googled up in the chemistry lab about to make magic happen, I realized you just need to find your child-like sense of wonder and transport back to a time when learning was fun.